polterguy/polterguy.github.io/index.md

 the topic, an average software developer can produce ~750 lines of code per month.
 This implies that 5 seconds with Magic _equals the productivity of a single developer for more than 9 years_.

-Of course, these types of comparisons aren't fully fair some may argue, but there is no doubt that Magic will soar your productivity to unimaginable heights compared to having to manually create the equivalent project.
+The above comparisons isn't completely fair, but there is no doubt that Magic will increase your productivity compared to having to manually create the equivalent project(s).

+> Magic, the equivalent of a 3D printer for Web apps

 In addition, you can often accomplish the same with 5 lines of Hyperlambda code, as you'll need hundreds and sometimes thousands of lines of C# code to accomplish.
 This is a fact since